-As an organization owner, there is no limit to the number of members you can invite to join your organization.
+As an organization owner, you can invite members to join a subscribed domain.
 However, if you have subscribed to a trial of a domain, there might be a limit to the number of members you can assign a seat for the domain.

-Note: When inviting users to your organization or a domain, you can edit and delete the email addresses that you have added to the list of invitees before you send the invitation.
+Note: When inviting users to a domain, you can edit and delete the email addresses that you have added to the list of invitees before you send the invitation.

-You can invite users to join your organization by using their email addresses.
+You can invite users to join a domain by using their email addresses.

-- On the Team Members tab, click Organization and then click Invite new members.
+- On the Team Members tab, click the domain name in the left pane and then click Invite new members.

-- In the “Invite new team members to the organization” window, enter the email addresses of all the users you want to invite to be members of your organization and click Invite.
+- In the “Invite new team members to the domain” window, enter the email addresses of all the users you want to invite to be members of the domain and click Invite.

-The members receive an email inviting them to join your organization, clearly stating the region in which you have the domain subscription.
+The members receive an email inviting them to join the domain, clearly stating the region in which you have the domain subscription.